techidaily/site-win11-tips/source/_posts/how-to-use-the-windows-package-manager-on-windows-11.md

  The Windows Package Manager does not come pre-installed on Windows, so you’ll have to download it manually.
 Fortunately, the installation process is straightforward and shouldn’t pose any hurdles.

  Microsoft requires your Windows system to run Windows 10 1709 or later to use winget.
-You will also have to[log in using your Microsoft Account](https://www.makeuseof.com/windows-switch-local-account-to-microsoft-account/) and ensure you’re logged in on the Microsoft Store app as well.
+You will also have to [log in using your Microsoft Account](https://www.makeuseof.com/windows-switch-local-account-to-microsoft-account/) and ensure you’re logged in on the Microsoft Store app as well.

  There are two main ways of installing the Windows Package Manager on Windows 11.